 SOAP (Simple Object Access Protocol): SOAP APIs use XML for communication and are known for their robust security features, making them ideal for enterprise-level applications.

-GraphQL: A newer API standard that allows clients to request only the data they need, reducing over-fetching and under-fetching of data.
+GraphQL: A newer API standard, GraphQL allows clients to request only the data they need, reducing over-fetching and under-fetching of information.

 Webhooks: Unlike traditional APIs, webhooks are event-driven and send data to a client when a specific event occurs, such as a payment confirmation.